stoyan/memlab-recorder/README.md

 module.exports = {action, back, url};
 ```

-But the "reset" consist of the last two click, so you can manually move one:
+But the "reset" consists of the last two clicks, so you can manually move one:

 ```js
 // initial page load